Find Affordable College Courses

 81 Yearly Graduations

 Arizona State University - Skysong comes in at #7 on our list of the most popular colleges offering master's degrees in engineering.
 Each year, around 53,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-For the 2020-2021 academic year, 81 master's degrees were handed out to engineering majors at ASU - Skysong.
-About 19% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 81 people received their master's degree in engineering from ASU - Skysong.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 18% were women.
+Arizona State University - Skysong engineering graduates who receive their master's degree go on to jobs earning a median salary of $102,396.

 #9